evanhosmer/Soccer-Capstone/README.md

 Average silhouette score: .225

 Ultimately, 6 clusters seemed to be the optimal number of clusters to differentiate playstyles as much as possible.
 After 6 clusters, the clustering became extremely messy and non interpretable.
-After looking into the clusters, I labeled the clusters as following:
+After looking at the cluster centers and players within the clusters, I labeled the clusters as following:
   - Cluster 1: Center Backs
   - Cluster 2: Forwards/Advanced Playmakers
   - Cluster 3: Goalkeepers